syahman/lorat/README.md

 Contributions are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. <!-- If you add a LICENSE file -->

 ## Acknowledgments

 *   Inspired by the need for simple, no-fuss form building tools.